 Types and categories of project dependencies in Agile

 Everything and everyone is dependent on something or someone.
-Your summer trip depends on weather and cheap airplane tickets; your colleagues and you dependent on salary; your working online program highly depends on specific plugins, and so on.
+Your summer trip depends on weather and cheap airplane tickets; your colleagues and you are dependent on salary; your working online program highly depends on specific plugins, and so on.
 Nothing and no one works completely independently.

 Project managers in any organization think about project dependencies as about the bane.
 In order to succeed, project managers must counter dependencies in a proper way dealing with different tasks, issues, events, activities, exceptions, uncertainty, and constraints.